rufusraghunath/js-stomp-utils/packages/mock-stomp-broker/README.md

 # [MockStompBroker](https://www.npmjs.com/package/mock-stomp-broker)

 A Node-based mock STOMP message broker with hooks for easy testing of your STOMP clients.
-TypeScript support via [src/broker/index.d.ts](src/broker/index.d.ts).
+Supports TypeScript.

 ## Installing